silaspe/maths/docs/rand.md

 .

 I hope you have a good Monday!
+Also, it's oral exam day.

+.

+I hope you have a good Tuesday!